How It All Started…

 McCagg stated, “We cut lots of buttonwood logs on Friday, dug a pit and started the fire about five o’clock in the morning Saturday to boil the shrimp.
 This was the primary fundraiser, though we also held a raffle.
 For the first few years we raffled a television set and later a small boat, motor, and trailer.
 One year we got very daring and raffled an automobile.”

 In the years of 1962 through 1970, the Beach Lions raised money by sponsoring a Gopher Turtle Derby.
 This had been a project of the Fort Myers Lions Club as part of the Edison Festival for several years.
 They paid the Seminole Indians 25 cents each for about 50 gophers.
 The Beach Lions wanted to make their own event and agreed to pay the Fort Myers club 50 cents and they would save the gophers for the Shrimp Festival.
 The savvy Beach Lions turned around and resold the turtles to Beach businesses and/or individuals for $5.00.
 They in turn painted the turtles shells with watercolor paints and strapped lightweight decorations on their backs as advertisements.
 Gophers in heats of 6 to 8 were put in an inner circle, and the first to reach an outer circle won.
 When the Festival was over, all gophers got to be released back into the wild thus saving the turtles.
-The turtles made many folks needing glasses or eye operations very happy as they benefitted from the proceeds of the event.
+The turtles made many folks needing glasses or eye operations very happy as they benefited from the proceeds of the event.

-It was about this time that the Lions decided that the Shrimp Festival event had owtgrown their club’s capabilities and that it should be a Chamber of Commerce project.
+It was about this time that the Lions decided that the Shrimp Festival event had outgrown their club’s capabilities and that it should be a Chamber of Commerce project.
 After one year, the Chamber decided that it was too much work, and the Lions Club agreed to take it back.
 Local Fort Myers Beach Lions have sponsored the Shrimp Festival every year since with the pride of knowing that tourists make their vacations plans around the Festival dates, Beach businesses count on the revenue from the attention generating event and that there are residents who live and love the Festival as part of their local heritage.

 See you at Shrimp Festival, an old fashioned American Treasure!